teleport-network/teleport-documents/intro/README.md

 **Client** stores the trust root and verifies packet(or acknowledge) commitment proof.
 **Packet** is the entry point for sending and receiving packets, and stores the packet(and acknowledge).
 **Routing** routes each sub-packet(or sub-acknowledges) to each basic application to execute their own logic.
 **Basic applications** are the cornerstone of application development on the XIBC protocol.
-They are token-transfer and remote-contract-call and multi-contract-call, you can directly use them for cross-chain transactions or develop your cross-chain dApps base on them.
+They are token-transfer and remote-contract-call and multi-contract-call, you can directly use them for cross-chain transactions or develop your cross-chain dApps based on them.

 #### XIBC client
 There are currently two